-If a Debtor owes ten creditors $100,000.00 each and uses all his money to pay off one of the creditors in full this is called a preference.
+If a debtor owes ten creditors $100,000.00 each and uses all his money to pay off one of the creditors in full this is called a preference.
 It is legal and does not violate the law.
-However, if that one Creditor files bankruptcy within 90 days the Trustee will file an Adversary Proceeding against the favored Creditor to recover that $100,000.00.
-He will not claim that the Creditor did anything improper.
-He will simply allege that Bankruptcy Law allows him to recover this $100,000.00 from the Creditor to be shared proportionally with all the other Creditors.
-In this example each Creditor will get ten cents on the dollar.
+However, if the debtor files bankruptcy within 90 days the Trustee will file an Adversary Proceeding against the favored creditor to recover that $100,000.00.
+He will not claim that the debtor or the creditor did anything improper.
+He will simply allege that Bankruptcy Law allows him to recover this $100,000.00 from the creditor to be shared proportionally with all the other creditors.
+In this example each creditor will get ten cents on the dollar.

 There are many other additional defenses.
 Payments for goods that are shipped right away are not Preferences because they are contemporaneous exchanges for value. ie the Debtor gives you two ten dollar bills for a twenty dollar bill.
 Also you get credit for goods that were shipped but not paid for after the “preferential payment”.